ghodulik95/chromebook-nautilus-desktop/README.md

 			/dev/video1
 			/dev/media0

+	The device ids listed can vary across booths.
 The first /dev/video* entry should be the correct one.
-These can vary across boots.

 - **Test with GUVCView or Cheese**
    	Replacing /dev/video0 with the path from above:

-    	guvcview -d /dev/video*
+    	guvcview -d /dev/video0

   or open `cheese` or `ffplay` and manually select the 720p HD Camera, which should be the webcam.
 Specifying a device id in terminal with `cheese` and `ffplay` does not work in my experience.
 (There may be multiple entries with this device naming.
 Be sure to check each of them.
 Only one is expected to work.)

 - **Symlink**
-  If you are using an application that requires a consistent device id, enable `webcam-link.desktop` to consistently link the device id to `/dev/webcam` on startup.
+  If you are using an application that requires a consistent device id, enable `webcam-link.desktop` autostart rule to consistently link the device id to `/dev/webcam` on startup.

 ### 8.6 Key Mappings Revert After Reboot

 - **Ensure XModMap autostart**
-  Verify `XModMap.desktop` is enabled in **Session and Startup**.
+  - Verify `XModMap.desktop` is enabled in **Session and Startup**.
--- **Ensure xbindkeys autostart**
+- **Ensure xbindkeys autostart**
-  Verify that an autostart entry for **xbindkeys** is enabled in **Session and Startup**.
+  - Verify that an autostart entry for **xbindkeys** is enabled in **Session and Startup**.
-  On my system, `xbindkeys` created this automatically during installation.
+  - On my system, `xbindkeys` created this automatically during installation.
 If that didn’t happen for you, you’ll need to manually add one that calls `xbindkeys_autostart` (which should handle stuff config updates and other process handling stuff, making it less likely to need to restart if there's some crash).

-### 8.7 Back button key, Forward button key, Refresh key, other top-level keys not working on Chrome
+### 8.7 Back button key, Forward button key, Refresh key, other top-row keys not working
+* If this is only happening when running Chrome:
-Google Chrome may intercept top-level keys.
+  - Google Chrome may intercept top-row keys.
 Be sure you are running with the proper flags.
-See [Installation instructions](#installation) for how to make sure to launch Chrome with these flags by default.
-Possibly updating Chrome could require you to redo this step.
+See [Installation instructions](#installation) for how to have Chrome launch with these flags by default.
+Updating Chrome could require you to redo this step.
+* If this is happening all the time:
+	- There might be an issue with your `Xmodmap` or `xbindkeys` configuration.
+Refer to other sections.

 ### 8.8 XYZ is having package issues
 Make sure necessary packages are installed.
-Consider running `sudo apt update` and/or `sudo apt upgrade`
+Consider running `sudo apt update` and/or `sudo apt upgrade`.

-The functionalities have package dependenceis as follows:
+The features have package dependenceis as follows:
 | Functionality                     | Package Dependencies                                           |
 |----------------------------------|----------------------------------------------------------------|
 | Keymappings                      | xbindkeys, xdotool, xmodmap, brightnessctl, xfce4-screenshooter |